ritwik-jha/dynamic-os-by-name/README.md

 ## Description

-In this project we configure ansible manaegd node using playbook.
+In this project we configure ansible managed node using playbook.
 In the playbook we use variables and these variables are declared in a var_file.
 The var_files include variables like package names, service name etc. and are named after some os.

 When we run the playbook it retrieves the os of the managed nodes and based on the os the specific var_files are loaded.
 So that managed node is configured with the packages and have services started as specified in those var_file.
 We create different var_files for different os and each var_file has different packages and services.